nguyenpham/FelicityEgtb/docs/BoardIndex.md

 8 fold
 ------
-In chess, for non-Pawn endgames we can use 8-fold symmetry.
-The chess positions will be applied some flips/rotates to make sure first (stronger or white side) King stays on a specific triangle and will be index from 0 to 9 (10 numbers) only:
+In chess, for non-Pawn endgames, we can use 8-fold symmetry.
+The chess positions will apply some flips/rotates to make sure the first (stronger or white side) King stays on a specific triangle and will be indexed from 0 to 9 (10 numbers) as below:

 ```
      0, 1, 2, 3, -1,-1,-1,-1,